Skumbl/hips_site/README.md

 We tried using tailwind without a react front-end, but that ended being a real pain, and not something we could work out given the time restraint.
 So we ended up just using a plain CSS sheet.

 ## How Encryption Works

+One primary challenge of encoding text into images is making sure the image doesn’t look different after being encoded.
+We accomplished this by taking each individual, red, green, blue value, and changing the last, or least significant bit, to represent a bit in ASCII text.

+We started by doing this on the first X RGB values in the image, X being the number of binary bits required to represent the ASCII message typed in.
+However, this makes it pretty easy to figure out the encoded text, making the encoding useless.
+We needed a way to make it much more difficult to decipher the message (without using the decode method), and make the message more secure.

+In order to solve this, we encrypted parts of the message throughout the message by indexing all the R, G, B values and randomly choosing which ones to write parts of the message to.
+So how will the decode message identify where these randomly chosen locations are (and how much text is stored starting at each one)?
+Well, after each piece of text (starting at a randomly chosen location), we include 8 zeroes, representing the null terminator string.
+This tells the decoder to stop reading the current set of encoded bits.
+But how does it know where these locations actually are?
+Well, in reverse order at the end of the file we encode the locations of the bits.
+When decoding, this information is pulled to start decoding the image.

+This stenography tool was packaged into a pip package, which can be installed by any user into their python installation.
+We used a flask server, running on AWS, as flask is python and can natively run our stenography package.